adarsh8081/Website_ey/README.md

 ## Production Deployment

+### Local Production Build
 1. Set `NODE_ENV=production`
-2. Configure a PostgreSQL database
+2. Configure a PostgreSQL database (optional - uses in-memory storage by default)
 3. Set up proper environment variables
 4. Run `npm run build` to build the application
 5. Use `npm run start` to run the production server

+### Vercel Deployment
+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Set environment variables in Vercel dashboard
+4. Deploy automatically on push to main branch

+See the [Deployment Guide](#deployment-guide) section below for detailed steps.

 ## Troubleshooting